DANSKI423319/ISAD251Coursework/README.md

 ![MainMenu.png](https://i.imgur.com/JYayND0.png)

 #### CUSTOMER
-**Customer : Place an order or View an order** by clicking either button.
+**Customer : Select a table number or View a previous order** by clicking either button.
 ![CustomerMainMenu.png](https://i.imgur.com/3zREAf2.png)
-**Customer : View of menu**, to place an order, simply start adding items to your basket by pressing the green button.</br>
+**Customer : View of menu.**</br>
+To place an order, simply start adding items to your basket by pressing the green button.</br>
 You can also remove items with the red button.
 When you are satisfied with your order press the blue button and your order will be confirmed and put into the system.
 ![CustomerMenu.png](https://i.imgur.com/R1SZzxU.png)
 **Customer : View a previous order** (not functional).